This is a guest post from Troy over at MarketHistory.org.

 Nothing is truly “passive”.
 Money doesn’t fall from the sky.

-Read as many investment how-to books as you can and follow the financial news every day (which nowadays seems to focus on Trump).
+Read as many investment how-to books as you can and follow the financial news every day.

 Learn the popular strategies that other investors use and morph their strategies into one that you can use.